bleroy/3d-junkyard/DecentXL/readme.md

 [<img src="./Media/DecentXL-console-front.png" alt="The DecentXL PCB" height="300"/>](./Media/DecentXL-console-front.png)

-You'll just need to add the switches and [the backlighting modulation pot](https://www.digikey.com/en/products/detail/cui-devices/PTN06-D02CB20/17141151).
+You'll just need to add the switches.

 ### Plate

 The plate is just an aluminum PCB.
-Download [the Gerber for the MX / Kailh Choc v2](./DecentXL-plate/production-plate/gerber.zip) or [Alps](./DecentXL-plate/production-plate-alps/gerber.zip) and have it produced.
+Download [the Gerber for the MX / Kailh Choc v1](./DecentXL-plate/production-plate/gerber.zip) or [Alps](./DecentXL-plate/production-plate-alps/gerber.zip) and have it produced.
 I recommend having this done in black as it will be visible through the gaps between keys and on the sides.

 ![DecentXL aluminum plate](./Media/DecentXL-plate-mx-choc.png)